inmanta/examples/vendors/README.md

 * Install the Inmanta software [using this guide](https://docs.inmanta.com/community/latest/install/1-install-server.html#install-the-software).
 * Make sure to setup a project using [this guide](https://docs.inmanta.com/community/latest/model_developers/configurationmodel.html) before running the examples.
 * You need to have an `access token` in order to pull down the modules that are provided in the examples.

+## Notes

 * All these examples should be placed into `main.cf` file at the root of your project directory.

-## Notes

-* In the vendor examples, usually there are two forms of configuration snippets; `coupled` and `de-coupled`, leading to the same result on devices.
 * Not all the modules that are shown in the examples are free.
-Those modules require an access token to get downloaded.
-This access token, alongside the `GIT` repository will have to be added to the `project.yml` file under each project.
+Those modules require an `access token` to get downloaded.
+This `access token`, alongside the `GIT` repository URL will have to be added to the `project.yml` file under each project to successfully get the modules.
 For instance:

   ```yaml
   name: Cisco Examples